Human Papilloma Virus Circulating Cell-Free DNA Kinetics in Patients with Cervical Cancer Undergoing Definitive Chemoradiation

 Aaron Seo,Weihong Xiao,Olsi Gjyshi,Kyoko Yoshida-Court,Peng Wei,David Swanson,Tatiana Cisneros Napravnik,Adam Grippin,Aradhana M. Venkatesan,Megan C. Jacobsen,David Fuentes,Erica Lynn,Julie Sammouri,Anuja Jhingran,Melissa Joyner,Lilie L. Lin,Lauren E. Colbert,Maura L. Gillison,Ann H. Klopp

-Abstract Purpose: The human papillomavirus (HPV) is a significant cause of cervical cancer.
+PURPOSE: Human papillomavirus (HPV) is a significant cause of cervical cancer.
 We hypothesized that detecting viral cell-free HPV DNA (cfDNA) before, during, and after chemoradiation (chemoRT) could provide insights into disease extent, clinical staging, and treatment response.
-Experimental Design: Sixty-six patients with locally advanced cervical cancer were enrolled between 2017 and 2023.
-49 received standard-of-care (SOC) treatment and 17 participated in a clinical trial combining a therapeutic HPV vaccine (PDS0101; IMMUNOCERV).
-Plasma was collected at baseline, weeks 1, 3, and 5 of chemoRT, and 3-4 months after chemoRT.
+EXPERIMENTAL DESIGN: A total of 66 patients with locally advanced cervical cancer were enrolled between 2017 and 2023, with 49 receiving standard-of-care treatment and 17 participating in a clinical trial combining a therapeutic HPV vaccine (PDS0101; IMMUNOCERV).
+Plasma was collected at baseline, weeks 1, 3, and 5 of chemoRT, and 3 to 4 months after chemoRT.
 HPV cfDNA was quantified using droplet digital PCR targeting the HPV E6/E7 oncogenes of 13 high-risk types.
 MRI was performed at baseline and before brachytherapy.
-Results: The median follow-up was 23 months, with recurrence-free survival (RFS) of 78.4% at 2 years.
+RESULTS: The median follow-up was 23 months, with recurrence-free survival (RFS) of 78.4% at 2 years.
 Baseline nodal disease extent correlated with HPV cfDNA levels.
 HPV cfDNA levels peaked in week 1 of radiation and decreased through treatment.
-Patients receiving the PDS0101 vaccine had a higher rate of undetectable HPV type 16 cfDNA compared to SOC.
-HPV cfDNA clearance correlated with better 2-yr RFS (92.9% vs. 30%, log-rank p=0.0067).
-The strongest predictor of RFS was HPV cfDNA clearance in follow-up achieving a concordance index (CI) 0.83, which improved when combined with MRI response (CI 0.88).
-Conclusions: HPV cfDNA levels change dynamically during chemoRT.
-HPV cfDNA at follow-up predicts RFS.
-Delivery of therapeutic HPV vaccine with chemoRT was linked to rapid HPV cfDNA decline.
+Patients receiving the PDS0101 vaccine had a higher rate of undetectable HPV type 16 cfDNA compared with those who received standard-of-care therapy.
+HPV cfDNA clearance correlated with better 2-year RFS (92.9% vs. 30%, log-rank; P = 0.0067).
+The strongest predictor of RFS was HPV cfDNA clearance in follow-up achieving a concordance index score of 0.83, which improved when combined with MRI response (concordance index, 0.88).
+CONCLUSIONS: HPV cfDNA levels change dynamically during chemoRT.
+HPV cfDNA levels at follow-up predict RFS, and delivery of therapeutic HPV vaccine with chemoRT was linked to rapid HPV cfDNA decline.
 Monitoring HPV cfDNA during and after chemoRT may guide tailoring of personalized treatment.